-Obviously, the accuracy of the simulated present-day ice-sheet is crucial for future projections.
-It is possible that small errors in the simulated present-day state may affect the short-term models coupled to sophisticated climate models, but also in simulations using simple climate parameterizations.
-Some previous studies compute surface temperature by a combination of

-125 projections (Arthern and Gudmundsson, 2010; Yan et al., 2013).
+Obviously, the accuracy of the simulated present-day ice sheet is crucial for future projections.
+It is possible that small errors in the simulated present-day state may affect the short-term projections (Arthern and Gudmundsson, 2010; Yan et al., 2013).
 In addition, since the climate depends on the surface topography and ice extent, present-day climate forcing computed in the simulation may already have some bias.
-This bias occurs both for simulations with ice-sheet

-- 130 a reference field obtained from observation-based studies and their perturbation via the lapse rate and changes in surface topography relative to the present-day observed surface topography.
-This implies that the computed surface temperature field in the model is identical to the observation when the modeled surface topography is the same as the observation. - The choice of initialization method was left to participants in SeaRISE, and three different techniques were applied by the SeaRISE/Greenland participants.
-One method is called initialization by "tuning" in Bindschadler et al. (2013), which may be better termed 'inversion' or 'optimization'.
+This bias occurs both for simulations with ice-sheet models coupled to sophisticated climate models, as well as in simulations using simple climate parameterizations.
+Some previous studies compute surface temperature by a combination of a reference field obtained from observation-based studies and their perturbation via the lapse rate and changes in surface topography relative to the present-day observed surface topography.
+This implies that the computed surface temperature field in the model is identical to the observation when the modeled surface topography is the same as the observation.

+The choice of initialization method was left to participants in SeaRISE, and three different techniques were applied by the SeaRISE/Greenland participants.
+One method is called initialization by "tuning" in Bindschadler et al. (2013), which may be better termed "inversion" or "optimization".
 This method inverts given data fields, e.g., basal friction coefficients, to adjust present-day observation fields, e.g., surface velocity.
 Internal temperature fields are usually assumed to be in a steady state with computed velocity fields under the present-day conditions.
-The second and third - 140 methods are called initialization by "spinning-up", whereby the model is run with the input of climate history of glacial/interglacial cycles, e.g.,derived from the GRIP ice-core record.
-Although in principle these two initialization methods are not mutually exclusive (e.g. Edwards et al., 2014), the choice of the SeaRISE participants are either of the two.
-The first of these, hereafter referred to as "free spinning-up", allows the ice-sheet topography to evolve freely under a prescribed climate - 145 history.
-A major disadvantage of "free spinning-up" is that the present-day simulated topography often deviates from reality.
-The other initialization method is referred to as "fixed topography spinning-up", where the ice-sheet topography is fixed through the spin-up phase at a slightly smoothed measured present-day topography while ice-sheet temperatures freely evolve.
-The "fixed topography spinning-up" is a hybrid of the two techniques where the initial topography can be very - 150 close to the present-day observation while ice-sheet internal states include the influence of the long-term climate history.
+The second and third methods are called initialization by "spinning up", wherein the model is run with the input of climate history of glacial/interglacial cycles, e.g., derived from the GRIP ice-core record.
+Although in principle these two initialization methods are not mutually exclusive (e.g., Edwards et al., 2014), the choice of the SeaRISE participants are either of the two.
+The first of these, hereafter referred to as "free spinning up", allows the icesheet topography to evolve freely under a prescribed climate history.
+A major disadvantage of free spinning up is that the present-day simulated topography often deviates from reality.
+The other initialization method is referred to as "fixed topography spinning up", in which the ice-sheet topography is fixed through the spin-up phase at a slightly smoothed measured present-day topography while ice-sheet temperatures freely evolve.
+The fixed topography spinning up is a hybrid of the two techniques in which the initial topography can be very close to the present-day observation while ice-sheet internal states include the influence of the long-term climate history.
 One major drawback is that the flow and temperature fields in the initial state are not in equilibrium (Goelzer et al., 2013), which leads to an artificial drift to restore the equilibrium after allowing evolution of the topography.